privacyrespected/Alpha/README.md

 Alpha is the ongoing expanding virtual assistance.
 Version 2 is an upgraded version

 # Current Version status:
-1. Version: 2.0
+1. Version: 2.1

-2. Version status: In Beta testing process
+2. Version status: 2.0 is stable.
+2.1 under Beta testing

 3. Development status: Actively developing, bugs will be addressed